50 Braintree Hill Office Park,

 Financial planning is a dynamic process.
 Your financial goals may change over the years due to changes in your lifestyle or circumstances, such as an inheritance, marriage, birth, house purchase or change of job status.
 Revisit and revise your financial plan as time goes by to reflect these changes so that you stay on track toward your long-term goals.

 Don’t delay your financial planning.
 People who save or invest small amounts of money early and often tend to do better than those who wait until later in life.
-Similarly, by developing comprehensive financial planning habits such as saving, budgeting, investing and regularly reviewing your finances early in life, you should be better prepared to address life changes and handle emergencies.
+Similarly, by developing comprehensive financial planning habits such as saving, budgeting, investing and regularly reviewing your finances early in life, you can be better prepared to address life changes and handle emergencies.

 Financial planning is a common sense approach to managing your finances to pursue your life goals.
 It cannot change your situation overnight; it is a lifelong process.
 Remember that events beyond your control such as inflation or changes in the stock market or interest rates will affect your financial planning results.